yuli0103/CGB-DM/README.md

    ```
 ### Download pre-trained weights

-   Links from <>, which include the weights for CGB-DM (Ours), as well as the weights for the saliency detection algorithms ISNet and BASNet.
+   [Download links](https://github.com/yuli0103/CGB-DM), which include the weights for CGB-DM (Ours), as well as the weights for the saliency detection algorithms ISNet and BASNet.

 ### Preprocess with your data